osrf/gazebo_user_guide/src/started_components_world.md

 Scene parameters define how the world environment looks.
 These parameters consist of:

-- Ambient light: The color of global illumination.
+- Ambient light: The color of global illumination
-- Sky: Cloud, sun, and moon parameters.
+- Sky: Cloud, sun, and moon parameters
-- Fog: Color, density, and type of fog.
+- Fog: Color, density, and type of fog
-- Grid: Enable or disable a grid plane visualization.
+- Grid: Enable or disable a grid plane visualization

 These parameters may be specified in a [scene](http://gazebosim.org/sdf/1.2.html#scene) element in